-rem-Unit of dose equivalent (absorbed dose in rads times the radiation quality factor).
-Dose equivalent frequently is reported in units of millirem (mrem), which is one thousandth of a rem.
+rem-Unit of equivalent dose (absorbed dose in rads times the radiation weighting factor).
+Equivalent dose frequently is reported in units of millirem (mrem), which is one thousandth of a rem.

-remediation-Assessment and cleanup of sites contaminated with waste due to historical activities.
+remediation - Assessment and cleanup of sites contaminated with waste due to historical activities.